KarthikGangadhar/minmax_connect_four/README.md

 The game is over when all positions are occupied.
 Obviously, every complete game consists of 42 moves, and each player makes 21 moves.
 The score, at the end of the game is determined as follows: consider each quadruple of four consecutive positions on board, either in the horizontal, vertical, or each of the two diagonal directions (from bottom left to top right and from bottom right to top left).
 The red player gets a point for each such quadruple where all four positions are occupied by red pieces.
 Similarly, the green player gets a point for each such quadruple where all four positions are occupied by green pieces.
 The player with the most points wins the game.

+The program will run in two modes: an interactive mode, that is best suited for the program playing against a human player, and a one-move mode, where the program reads the current state of the game from an input file, makes a single move, and writes the resulting state to an output file.
+The one-move mode can be used to make programs play against each other.
+Note that THE PROGRAM MAY BE EITHER THE RED OR THE GREEN PLAYER, THAT WILL BE SPECIFIED BY THE STATE, AS SAVED IN THE INPUT FILE.

 <p align="center">
   <img width="600" height="400" src="./image1.PNG">
   <img width="600" height="400" src="./image2.PNG">